- Pharmaceuticals constitute 69% of the Trefis price estimate for Johnson & Johnson's stock.

 Pharmaceuticals Business Has Grown Significantly In The Past Few Years

 J&J's pharmaceutical business accounted for nearly 55% of its revenues in 2020.
 The contribution of pharmaceuticals has increased over the last few years, thanks to the growth in immunology, anti-infective and oncology drugs.
 Besides, the division has significantly higher EBITDA margin (~ 50%) as compared to consumer business, and medical devices segment.
 J&J also acquired a Swiss Pharma company - Actelion - in 2017 for $30 billion.
 This has further improved its top and bottom line.

 Strong Market Position In Medical Devices Industry

 J&J has leading market position in several sub-segments of the medical devices market due to its diversified product offerings, established brand, R&D focus, and strong sales and marketing capabilities.
-Medical devices business constituted roughly 32% of total revenues and EBITDA in 2019.
-Furthermore, J&J acquired Synthes in 2012, which is a global manufacturer of medical devices for orthopaedics market including trauma and spine.
-The combined DePuy/Synthes orthopaedic division has the broadest orthopaedic portfolio globally and will help J&J expand its leadership.
+Medical devices business constituted roughly 28% of total revenues and 21% of total EBITDA in 2020.
+Furthermore, J&J acquired Synthes in 2012, which is a global manufacturer of medical devices for orthopedics market including trauma and spine.
+The combined DePuy/Synthes orthopedic division has the broadest orthopedic portfolio globally and will help J&J expand its leadership.